 The base volume of each trading pair is directly fetched from the exchanges’ API’s.
 These volumes are then converted into USD by multiplying them by the last reported USD price of the coin or token listed on CoinMarketCap.
 The sum of these USD volumes makes up the total exchange 24hr volume.

-We consider an exchange to be operating worldwide, when an English version of their website is available and if there are no restricted countries reported in their Terms and Conditions.
-This is subject to two exceptions, on one hand, if the common countries are under an economic sanction, or on the other hand, if the countries have currently issued a ban on cryptocurrencies.
+We consider an exchange to be operating Worldwide, when an English version of their website is available and if there are no restricted countries reported in their Terms and Conditions.
+This is subject to two exceptions, on the one hand, if the common countries are under an economic sanction, or on the other hand, if the countries have currently issued a ban on cryptocurrencies.
 A list of countries currently under an economic sanction issued by the EU, USA or UN can be found here.
-Countries that have currently issued a ban on cryptocurrencies are: Bangladesh, Bolivia, China, Ecuador, India, Kyrgyzstan and Nigeria.
-We do not report these countries as excluded separately, as most exchanges restrict access from these locations.If an exchange reports certain countries as restricted which are not mentioned above, then we consider that exchange to be operating worldwide excluding these other countries.
+Countries that have currently issued a ban on cryptocurrencies are: Bangladesh, Bolivia, China, Ecuador, Kyrgyzstan and Nigeria.
+We do not report these countries as excluded separately, as most exchanges restrict access from these locations.If an exchange reports certain countries as restricted which are not mentioned above, then we consider that exchange to be operating Worldwide excluding these other countries.
 If an exchange only allows customers from a particular country to sign-up, or if an exchange is only available in a specific foreign language, then we consider such an exchange to be active in the resident country only.

-The country of origin is defined as the provincial body whose laws define the exchange, and thus, does not relate the geographical location of the server.
+The Country of Origin is defined as the provincial body whose laws define the exchange, and thus, does not relate the geographical location of the server.
 The provincial body can be found in the Terms and Conditions of the exchange.
 If multiple bodies exist, we report all of them.

 We only report the lowest volume tier fees since those are the maximum fees that can be incurred on that particular exchange.
 In addition, we believe that for most people, only the lowest tier fees are relevant.
 We do, however provide a direct link to each exchange’s fee schedule for more detailed information.

 No, at this moment we only support exchanges where actual coins are traded.
-Future plans include a seperate page for derivatives.